How To Apply

 Spring Quarter are due by August 15

 Before preparing your application materials, we ask that you first secure endorsement from a CLIC Faculty Sponsor.
-Any member of the CLIC Executive Board may serve as your faculty sponsor (http://clic.ss.ucla.edu/faculty/).
+Any member of the CLIC Advisory Committee, excluding emeritus faculty, may serve as your sponsor (http://clic.ss.ucla.edu/faculty/).
 We suggest that you contact your potential faculty sponsor over email at least one month before the application deadline.
 However, please note that securing endorsement from a faculty sponsor does not guarantee acceptance to the program.

 (1) Letter of recommendation.
 We require one letter of recommendation from an advisor/colleague who is able to provide an evaluation of your academic background and ongoing research.
 This document should be on official letterhead.